Guillermo de la Puente

 // @see https://developers.google.com/maps/documentation/javascript/place-autocomplete

-new google.maps.places.AutocompleteService().getPlacePredictions(
+new places.AutocompleteService().getPlacePredictions(

 {